vlachenal/sql-request-builder/README.md

 [![Build Status](https://travis-ci.org/vlachenal/sql-request-builder.svg?branch=master)](https://travis-ci.org/vlachenal/sql-request-builder)

 # sql-request-builder
-Dynamic SQL request builder aims to way a fluent API to easily write dynamic SQL request.
+Dynamic SQL request builder aims to provides a fluent API to easily write dynamic SQL request.

 ## Synopsis
 In most web services, there are search features.
 These features may have several optional filters which will add clauses in SQL request.